QuestCode/thema-2.1-slm/Leertaken/Project/SLA/General/Service Description.md

 The client wants a SSL secured webpages protected by a username and password showing a map of the Baltic countries.
 When clicking on a weather station the client wants a 'cockpit'-like view showing the wind speed, rainfall, temperature and humidity (color coded) per minute.

 The application will have historic data of days, weeks and months included.
-Data will be saved for at least a half year, and this data can be downloaded
+Data will be saved for at least a half year, and this data can be downloaded.

 ---